DevExpress-Examples/out-of-maintenance-how-to-apply-master-filtering-in-code-in-olap-mode-e5098/Readme.md

 # Dashboard for WinForms - How to apply Master Filter in OLAP Mode

-Tihs example demonstrates how to specify the dashboard item selection as  master filter at runtime.
+This example demonstrates how to specify the dashboard item selection as  master filter at runtime.

 The dashboard is bound to an [OLAP data source](https://docs.devexpress.com/Dashboard/15707).
 The [Card](https://docs.devexpress.com/Dashboard/15263) dashboard item acts as master filter item.